mat-sik/booking-system/README.md

 - `userId` - id of the user issuing the booking
 - `_id` - new objectid of the booking.

+First check if a document for a given `date` and `serviceId` already exists, if it does, do nothing, else create new document with empty `bookings` list.

 For document matching `date` and `serviceId`

 For every `booking` : `bookings`

 Check `input.start < booking.end && input.end > booking.start`

+This condition allows for overlapping time ranges, but ranges with the same start and end time (e.g., `start: 660, end: 660`) should be ignored.
+While we could use the condition `input.start <= booking.end && input.end >= booking.start`, it would require using ranges like `600-660`, `661-761`, etc., which would introduce unnecessary gaps between adjacent ranges.
+The current condition allows for adjacent time slots such as `540-600`, `600-660`, `660-720` without the need for these gaps.

 If none is found, push the input object into `bookings` array.